ArshiAAkhavan/C-minus-compiler/README.md

 COMMENT | Any string between a /* and a */ OR any string after a // and before a \n or EOF WHITESPACE | blank (ASCII 32), \n (ASCII 10), \r (ASCII 13), \t (ASCII 9), \v (ASCII 11), \f (ASCII 12)

-The grammar that this compiler can parse is in [grammar.txt](https://github.com/ArshiAAkhavan/C-minus-compiler/blob/master/Parser/data/grammar.txt).
+The grammar that this compiler uses is in [grammar.txt](https://github.com/ArshiAAkhavan/C-minus-compiler/blob/master/Parser/data/grammar.txt).

 ## First Phase : Scanner
 Scanner is the part of the compiler that reads the input file character by character and recognizes tokens.